Skip to Content

 V

-Veggie Grill – Trick your kids into eating their vegetables when you get them some “chik’n” at Veggie Grill.
-Their kids’ menu offers various choices for children 10 and under that cost $10 and under and include a dessert and their choice of side.
+Veggie Grill — Trick your kids into eating their vegetables when you get them some “chik’n” at Veggie Grill.
+Their kids’ menu offers various choices for children 10 and under that cost $10 and under and include a dessert plus their choice of side.
 Sign up for their rewards app and get $5 off your first purchase.

 Happy family of four together in a restaurant